BernardBurke/Bscripting/ITS Overview.md

 ```
- on
-error resume next
+on error resume next

- '
-do something
+' do something

- '
-then check err object
+' then check err object

- if
-err.number <> 0
+if err.number <> 0

- '
-exit the function with no return value (false)
+'exit the function with no return value (false)

- '
-at the end of the function, set a return value
+  ' at the end of the function, set a return value

- FunctionName
-= True
+FunctionName = True

- end
-function
+end function
 ```

 This approach provides a reasonable compromise with the available error